 What Are Common Respiratory Problems in Children With SMA?

 It’s known that children with spinal muscular atrophy (SMA) have a number of breathing issues, which are caused by weakened chest muscles.
-According to the SMA Foundation, these are the most common respiratory problems for children with SMA.
+These are the most common respiratory problems for children with SMA.

 Usually, children’s lungs grow and develop over time.
 However, children with SMA have weak intercostal muscles that aren’t strong enough to help with the lungs’ development.
 As they grow, their lungs and chest muscles will stay underdeveloped.